randspy/myo-reps/README.md

     components/ui - shadcn/ui components
     lib - utils
     store - redux toolkit wiring

+The session's store and domain are inside the feature folder as they are only used in the sessions feature.

 For permanent storage I use IndexedDB as I don't need more, for now at least.
 The business logic is separated from the store.
 Influenced by [Modularizing React Applications with Established UI Patterns](https://martinfowler.com/articles/modularizing-react-apps.html) article.